 Plus, most lenders require down payments between 10% and 20%.
 Most people struggle to come up with this kind of cash, so it can be especially challenging for a single mother.

 If you’re a single mom looking to purchase a home, there are options available to you.
-Listed below are the four best mortgage assistance programs for single moms.
+Listed below are the five best mortgage assistance programs for single moms.

 FHA loans are a popular option for single parents struggling to come up with a down payment.
 You can apply for this type of home loan through a bank or online mortgage lender, and the Federal Housing Administration (FHA) and the U.S. Department of Housing and Urban Development (HUD) guarantee the home loan.